1oom-fork/1oom/README.md

 - 1oom_saveconv     (for converting save game files)
 - 1oom_*_sdl1       (using SDL 1.2.x)
 - 1oom_*_sdl2       (using SDL 2.x)
+- 1oom_*_alleg4     (using Allegro 4.x)

+Some ports have shorter filenames due to filesystem limitations.

 See doc/ for more documentation.